smaxwellstewart/hapi-ninja/README.md

 ## Plugins
 The Hapi plugins that are being used.

+### Toothache
+A Hapi plugin that removes the toothache from creating CRUD endpoints for MongoDB.
+This plugin is configured using model files located in server/models/, once configured we have a number of request handlers for performing basic crud from a Hapi server into a MongoDB. [https://github.com/smaxwellstewart/toothache](https://github.com/smaxwellstewart/toothache)

 #### Hapi-Named-Routes
 Added names to the routes.
 This allows you to have access to the path in the templates just by using the `path.nameofroute` variable. [https://github.com/poeticninja/hapi-named-routes](https://github.com/poeticninja/hapi-named-routes)